You can expect to be made to feel at home in a department with a strong and supportive research culture.

 Weekly research seminar

 Involves both members of the department and outside speakers.
-In recent years this has included:
+Speakers have included:

 - Helen Beebee

 - Helen Yetter-Chappell

 If you would like more information about our seminars or would like to attend, please visit our seminars page for more information.